The Reykjavík Index for Leadership

 Rebeca Grynspan, Head of the Ibero-American Secretariat

-Silvana Koch-Mehrin, President and Founder of Women Political Leaders
+Silvana Koch-Mehrin, President and Founder, Women Political Leaders

 THE INDEX